 In general, it is better to take an ‘insulation first’ approach to making your home more sustainable.
-Generating energy should be the final consideration, after your home is well insulated – and this is especially important to gain all the comfort benefits a heating system can bring.
+Generating energy should be the final consideration, after you have done all you can to insulate your home.
+This is especially important to gain all the comfort benefits a heating system can bring.

 Then, there are a number of options to choose from, which generate heat in different ways and can play different roles: providing hot water, space heating, or both.